cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 description: Taking an unfortunate look at Cutlass and CUDA
 ---
 I made the unfortunate decision to read through the FlashAttention-v2 paper maybe a month or two back.
 Its name was tossed around work enough to pique my curiosity, and I found myself forking through the details one lazy afternoon.
-It read similar to one of those simple yet foundational ML papers back in the day--something like ResNet or BatchNorm.
-The math was almost trivially understandable to anyone who has even touched a few models in the last decade, and the algorithm seemed relatively understandable to my untrained eye.
-I had not even touched a GPU kernel before, and I felt some semblance of hubris given that my naive computer engineering degree allowed me to understand an algorithm of such importance.
+It read like one of those simple yet foundational ML papers from back in the day--something like ResNet or BatchNorm.
+The math was almost trivially understandable to anyone who has touched a few models in the last decade, and the algorithm seemed approachable to my untrained eye.
+I had never even touched a GPU kernel before, and I felt some semblance of hubris that my naive computer engineering degree had let me understand an algorithm of such importance.

 I made the unfortunate mistake of thinking I actually understood the algorithm in its entirety.
 At a surface level, sure, but such triviality only exists in the abstract.
-It was akin to me thinking that I could build a microwave simply because I know how it works.
-However, I was not amateur enough as to simply read the paper, I wanted to implement it myself like the engineer that I am.
-I had heard Triton was making waves in the GPU sea, and I decided to take a venture into its wake.
-I started by making some simple kernels: a softmax here, a SwiGLU there.
+It was akin to thinking I could build a microwave simply because I know how it works.
+However, I was not amateur enough to simply read the paper--I wanted to implement it myself like the engineer that I am.
+I had heard Triton was making waves in the GPU sea, so I decided to venture into its wake.
+I started with some simple kernels: a softmax here, a SwiGLU there.
 One or two hours of barely any code, and I was done.
 Easy peasy.
-In fact, I wrote the full flash attention kernel within two or three days during the work week and achieved similar-ish performance to pytorch's native implementation on smaller sequence lengths within this time.
-I replicated Tri Dao's work in a fraction of the time, and I didn't even optimize my kernel that much along the way.
+I then wrote the full flash attention kernel within two or three days during the work week and achieved similar-ish performance to PyTorch's native implementation on smaller sequence lengths.
+I had replicated Tri Dao's work in a fraction of the time, and I didn't even optimize my kernel that much along the way.
 I was feeling unstoppable.

-I made the unfortunate oversight of trying to rewrite the kernel using CUDA.
+I made the unfortunate oversight of trying to rewrite the kernel in CUDA.
 Obviously, two days of work with only a few sweats of confusion wasn't enough to satiate my hunger.
 I felt as though Triton had taught me nothing of GPU programming, and I wanted more.
 In the throne room of luxury and convenience, I sought the caves and the jungles.
 With a few more drops of sweat and maybe a few tears, I finished a few elementary kernels in CUDA.
 Piece of two-layer cake.
-But, I wanted that 12-layer wedding cake.
-I sought to recreate flash attention in its full glory, and it seemed like I was equipped to do so.
-Over the course of the next week or two, I would complete a first draft iteration of FlashAttention-v2 using a somewhat outdated WMMA API, achieving...only 20% of native FA2 performance.
+But I wanted that 12-layer wedding cake.
+I set out to recreate flash attention in its full glory, and it seemed like I was equipped to do so.
+Over the next week or two, I completed a first draft of FlashAttention-v2 using the somewhat outdated WMMA API, achieving...only 20% of native FA2 performance.
 Clearly, this old WMMA abstraction wouldn't cut it.
-I looked at Dao's source code, and it looked nothing like the verbose mess of for loops and somewhat-understandable code in my repository.
+I looked at Dao's source code, and it looked nothing like the verbose mess of for-loops and somewhat-understandable code in my repository.

 I made the unfortunate blunder of rewriting my kernel with CuTe in C++.
-As with any performance library, I had to rewrite the entire kernel using a poorly documented library with complex syntax and abstracted BS that somehow is way faster.
-What I thought would be a somewhat simple task turned out to be a nightmare in understanding.
-It's a path I'm sure any low-level developer had to cross at some point in their journey, and I am certain they have seen the fear in the eyes of the avoiders and the stockpile of bodies along the way.
+As with any performance library, I had to rewrite the entire kernel using a poorly documented library with complex syntax and abstracted BS that is somehow way faster.
+What I thought would be a somewhat simple task turned out to be a nightmare.
+It's a path I'm sure any low-level developer has had to cross at some point in their journey, and I am certain they have seen the fear in the eyes of the avoiders and the stockpile of bodies along the way.
 After many pools of sweat, many hairs pulled, and many neurons disintegrated, I finally found success.
-But, I was not filled with glory, confidence, or peace.
+But I was not filled with glory, confidence, or peace.
 In the end, I could only feel relief and a massive sense of responsibility to aid any traveler who dare wish to traverse this same path.

 # FlashAttention-v2
-If you're reading this, I will assume you already have a solid understanding of the attention mechanism and at least the basics of the FlashAttention algorithm itself.
-If not, I recommend reading the original flash attention paper[^1] to build your understanding of the algorithm before coming back.
-Or, you could just read the article as is, because you will probably piece it together through the struggle of trying to understand.
-It would be helpful for you to at least know the pseudocode/baseline algorithm for FA2, and it would be even better if you have maybe tried simulating it in pytorch (or your framework of choice) or maybe even implemented it in Triton.
+If you're reading this, I'll assume you already have a solid understanding of the attention mechanism and at least the basics of the FlashAttention algorithm itself.
+If not, I recommend reading the original flash attention paper[^1] before coming back.
+Or you could just read the article as-is, because you'll probably piece it together through the struggle of trying to understand.
+It would be helpful to at least know the pseudocode/baseline algorithm for FA2, and even better if you've tried simulating it in PyTorch (or your framework of choice) or implemented it in Triton.

-If you've never touched CUDA, you should at least try to understand its SIMT programming nature and maybe implement some basic level kernels using this thread-level view.
-Try to build your understanding of how CUDA works and a solid understanding of NVIDIA's GPU architecture, from threads to warps to thread blocks to SMs and beyond.
-I will talk about a lot of these concepts as if you at least have a basic understanding of them.
+If you've never touched CUDA, you should at least try to understand its SIMT programming nature and maybe implement a few basic kernels using this thread-level view.
+Try to build a solid understanding of how CUDA works and of NVIDIA's GPU architecture, from threads to warps to thread blocks to SMs and beyond.
+I'll talk about a lot of these concepts as if you at least have a basic grasp of them.
 I will be as comprehensive as I can, but it will be an uphill battle should you try to read this blog in its entirety without some background knowledge.

-Most of this blog will concern how high-level concepts like "online softmax" or "gemm" actually translate to production-grade code.
-The algorithm itself is not particularly difficult, but the implementation details at the CUDA level can become a nightmare, particularly to beginners.
+Most of this blog concerns how high-level concepts like "online softmax" or "gemm" actually translate to production-grade code.
+The algorithm itself is not particularly difficult, but the implementation details at the CUDA level can become a nightmare, particularly for beginners.
 Tri Dao originally wrote FA2 using CuTe (CUDA Templates), a core component within NVIDIA's CUTLASS library that abstracts away tensor layouts and thread-data mapping for high-performance GPU computing.
-Although this may seem nicer than doing it from scratch, there are a lot of intricacies and difficult-to-understand design choices that make reading it somewhat of a nightmare.
-It's higher-level than your typical C program with normal for loops and variables, but it's still practically as close to bare metal as most people will ever get.
-So, even though you will understand CUDA and FlashAttention much better, honestly it will mostly allow you to understand CuTe, why it exists, and how people actually use it.
+Although this may seem nicer than doing it from scratch, there are a lot of intricacies and difficult-to-understand design choices that make reading it a nightmare.
+It's higher-level than your typical C program with normal for-loops and variables, but it's still about as close to bare metal as most people will ever get.
+So even though you'll understand CUDA and FlashAttention much better, honestly it will mostly allow you to understand CuTe--why it exists, and how people actually use it.

-Fortunately, since the release of Blackwell (B200), NVIDIA released CuTe's Python DSL--a python library you can use to write the same code without all the annoying crap that's baggaged with C++.
-The use case is pretty much unchanged, but it makes debugging and templating much more palatable, and the compile times are enormously faster.
-Moving forward, CuTe 3.X in C++ will probably be somewhat of a relic of the past, but as a learning exercise, nothing beats the absolute struggle of working with the most annoying and explicit version of whatever you're trying to learn.
+Fortunately, since the release of Blackwell (B200), NVIDIA released CuTe's Python DSL--a Python library you can use to write the same code without all the annoying crap that comes baggaged with C++.
+The use case and methodology is pretty much unchanged, but it makes debugging and templating more palatable, and the compile times are enormously faster due to just-in-time (JIT) compilation.
+Moving forward, CuTe 3.X in C++ we use today will probably be somewhat of a relic, but as a learning exercise, nothing beats the absolute struggle of working with the most annoying and explicit version of whatever you're trying to learn.
 Let's get started.

 # Overview
 ## Design Choices